Aviva to sell Delta Lloyd stake

+European stocks enthusiasm curbed by disappointing US jobs data - For more see the LiveMarkets blog

+LONDON, June 2 Live coverage of European markets now available on cpurl://apps.cp./cms/?pageId=livemarkets

-LONDON Aviva Plc (AV.L) said it was intending to sell its remaining stake in Dutch insurer Delta Lloyd (DLL.AS), a disposal that forms part of a reorganization at Britain's no.2 insurer.
+LONDON Jan 8 Aviva Plc said it was intending to sell its remaining stake in Dutch insurer Delta Lloyd, a disposal that forms part of a reorganisation at Britain's no.2 insurer.

 Aviva plans to sell all its 34.3 million shares in Delta Lloyd, it said on Tuesday, with an accelerated bookbuild to start immediately.

-"This sale will be a good start to 2013 and supports our strategy to narrow focus and make Aviva a more nimble and athletic organization," said Chief Executive Mark Wilson.
+"This sale will be a good start to 2013 and supports our strategy to narrow focus and make Aviva a more nimble and athletic organisation," said Chief Executive Mark Wilson.

 Aviva raised 318 million pounds via a sale of 37 million shares in Delta Lloyd last July.